objektwerks/scalafx.speech/README.md

 --------------
 >ScalaFx text-to-speech app using ScalaFx, Os-Lib, Ox, Google Cloud Text-to-Speech and Scala 3.

->The text is sourced from this api: https://api.chucknorris.io/jokes/random
+>Naturally, the text is sourced from this api: https://api.chucknorris.io/jokes/random

 Todo
 ----